 |What Size is Right for Her?|

-With the wide variety of pearl sizes available, many of our customers frequently ask us whether the size of the pearls themselves really makes a difference.
-After all, a pearl strand of same quality using slightly smaller pearls is just as beautiful, yet prices do of course go up with pearl size -- especially as you get into the extremely rare sizes (8 x 8.5mm and larger).
+With the wide variety of pearl ring, pearl necklace, pearl bracelet and pearl earring sizes available, many of our customers frequently ask us whether the size of the pearls themselves really makes a difference.
+After all, a pearl strand of same quality using slightly smaller pearls is just as beautiful, yet prices do of course go up with pearl size, especially as you get into the extremely rare sizes (8 x 8.5mm and larger).
+To help you decide which size is right for her, we've put together this simple pearl necklace, pearl ring, and pearl earring size guide.

 5.5 x 6mm - Priced from $250 up to $850